stasm/raptor-compare/README.md

 Summary mode
 ------------

-The summary mode prints basic descriptive statistics like media, mean and standard deviation in a table.
+The summary mode prints basic descriptive statistics (median, mean and standard deviation) in a table.

     $ test-perf-summary file1.json